jnidzwetzki/mysql-ha-cloud/README.md

 ## Example - Using Docker Swarm

-In this example, a cluster consisting of four nodes is used.
-The nodes (192.168.178.110, 192.168.178.111, 192.168.178.112, 192.168.178.113) are running Debian 10.
-One primary MySQL server (read/write) and two read-only MySQL replicias are deployed.
-In addition, Consul is also deployed as a service.
-All deployed services are running three replicias.
+In this example, a cluster consisting of four nodes running Debian 10 is used.
+The following services are deployed on the cluster:

+* Three Consul instances, they are used for election of the primary MySQL server, for service discovery, and for providing additional information about the state of the cluster.
+* Three instances (replicated) of the minio object storage to store MySQL backups.
+These backups are used to bootstrap new MySQL replicas automatically.
+* One primary MySQL server (read/write) and two read-only MySQL replicas.

+All deployed services are running three replicas.
 Therefore, one Docker node can fail and the services can still be executed.

-When one of the three active Docker nodes fails, the failed Docker container is re-started on the standby node.
-If the primary MySQL was failing, one of the replicias MySQL servers is promoted to the new primary MySQL server, and a new replicia Server is started.
-If one of the replicias MySQL servers fails, a new replicia MySQL server is started, provisioned, and configured.
+When one Docker node fails, the aborted Docker containers are re-started on the remaining nodes.
+If the primary MySQL fails, one of the replicas MySQL servers is promoted to the new primary MySQL server, and a new replica Server is started.
+If one of the replicas MySQL servers fails, a new replica MySQL server is started, provisioned, and configured.

 ### Step 1 - Setup Docker